weswesley/sentry/README.md

 provides them to _Sentry_.
 Underscores are not converted to camelCase.
 Therefore, _salesAdmin_ is the same as _salesadmin_, but neither are the same as _sales_admin_.

-2. _Sentry_ uses the Session to store the user roles.
+2. _Sentry_ uses Laravel's _Session_ to store the user roles.
 If you want to store the user roles in the Auth::user() object, you can do so by adding the following method to the User object that your UserProvider class demands

 **Sample**